Master’s Programs

 SPECIALIZATION IN LEADERSHIP, DIVERSITY, COMMUNITY, AND CULTURE (LDCC)

-We offer a specialization geared toward students interested in pursuing graduate-level training in courses focused on leadership, community-engaged research and scholarship, and social policy relevant to the disability sector.
+We offer a specialization geared toward students interested in pursuing graduate-level training in courses focused on leadership, community-engaged research and scholarship, and social policy relevant to disability and the disability service sector.
+This specialization was designed for those working in the sector or who are seeking to become leaders in the disability sector or disability specialists in other sectors (e.g., healthcare and education).

-• A new specialization for students interested in leadership, teaching, community-based programming, health care, inclusive and accessible environments, advocacy and social justice, and therapeutic and other services will enjoy the professional, personal and scholarly challenges offered through an applied and critical disability studies orientation
+• A specialization for students interested in developing an applied understanding of disability studies that can be used in leadership, teaching, community-based programming, inclusive and accessible environments, and advocacy and social justice.
+Students will enjoy the professional, personal, and scholarly challenges offered through an applied and transformative disability studies orientation.

-• The program is designed to provide graduate-level training across key areas for career advancement in the disability sector.
+• The program is designed to provide graduate-level training in key areas for those seeking to advance their education for careers in the disability sector or to become disability specialists in other sectors.

-• To accommodate working students, courses are offered during the week and on weekends in the St. Catharines and the Hamilton/Burlington area.
+• To accommodate students’ work schedules, courses are offered during the week and on weekends in the St. Catharines area.
 Some courses may be fully or partially online.

 Degree programs